 A sixth form with flexible entry requirements

 Entry to selective school sixth forms depends upon GCSE grades.
 At RIC though we find GCSE results are not the best predictor of sixth form success and offer a more flexible approach.
 We do not have minimum GCSE grade requirements for starting A levels in particular subjects.
 It is not unusual for students joining us from other schools to start a two-year A level programme while resitting key GCSEs.
 Others choose to restart their sixth form studies after completing their first year elsewhere, or to transfer directly into our Year 13.
 One bad year doesn’t have to mean the end of higher education dreams.
+For information about our admission procedures click here.

 A sixth form where you will have a dedicated personal tutor, providing one to one support and guidance